 “Though I cannot assure you that I can fix this immediately or completely, I will not give up on helping you if you do not give up on me while I try to help you.”

 “I will not give up on helping you” is a crucial message to send someone who’s on the receiving end of bullying.
 It’s also a helpful thing to say to someone who’s doing the bullying.
-Because, as Signe Whitson said in her interview on Unrestrained, “young people deserve to be taught better ways to behave.
+Because, as Signe Whitson said in her interview with CPI, “young people deserve to be taught better ways to behave.
 Then we’re really doing kids a service.”